Health and financial security Medicare What's Buzzing

 Written by Diane Archer

 Paying for basic necessities has become increasingly challenging for millions of Americans.
-A new Gallup poll finds that the cost of groceries, electricity, gas and healthcare is forcing Americans to make tradeoffs that no one should have to make.
-And, health care costs, in particular are harming Americans in myriad ways beyond their health.
+A new Gallup poll finds that the cost of groceries, electricity, gas and health care is forcing Americans to make tradeoffs that no one should have to make.
+Health care costs, in particular are harming Americans in myriad ways beyond their health.

 About 24 million Americans—one in ten—report postponing retirement because of health care costs.
 What’s particularly telling is that one in four households earning more than $240,000–the top 10 percent of households–say they delayed retirement or another life event because of health care costs.

 Bottom line: The cost of health care is affecting people’s lives in all kinds of ways beyond their health.
-And, 25 percent of the top 10 percent of American households are affected.
+Costs are so high that 25 percent of the top 10 percent of American households are affected.

 Here’s more from Just Care: